88Rehaan88/AeroRAG-Aviation_Rag_System/README.md

 This could be a useful upgrade as pilots could query the system hands-free.
 This could be added using tools like Whisper, Vosk, or Google Speech-to-Text.

 ------------------------------------------------------------------------------

+## 7. Limitations

+- **No image understanding** : The system only works with extracted text and structured tables.
+Pages that contain diagrams or image-based tables cannot be interpreted unless OCR is added.

+- **Not perfect for every numeric/table query:**
+While the table-aware pipeline improves accuracy, some edge-case performance tables may still be misread or ambiguously formatted, causing occasional extraction failures.

+- **Dependent on PDF quality:** If the original PDF has broken text, merged cells, or inconsistent formatting, table extraction may miss or distort values.

+- **Requires clean user input:** Queries containing unnecessary quotation marks or malformed characters may cause parsing issues.